RicGobs/FOFIDES/PrototypeEvaluation.md

 * TTN to AWS IoT-Core: here the latency is about 2-3 seconds
 * AWS IoT-Core to Website: the latency here is about 3-4 seconds

-So, on average, the latency is about 10 seconds.
+So, on average, the latency is max 10 seconds.

 ### Energy Performance with MQTT Protocol
 In this paragraph, there is the energy performance of only the Sensor Board which will be connected to a battery.
 The Actuator Board is connected via cables and also it consumes more or less depending on how many alarms there are.